Treatment of bipolar disorder

 The emphasis of the treatment of bipolar disorder is on effective management of the long-term course of the illness, which can involve treatment of emergent symptoms.
 Treatment methods include pharmacological and psychological techniques.

-Bipolar Disorder is a serious and debilitating mental health disorder, which causes patients to experience extreme highs and lows, such as mania and major depression.
-Bipolar disorder is often stigmatized as causing "crazy" behaviors, and physically alters the brain.
-This disorder affects the brain in many different ways such as, in the prefrontal cortex, which plays a big role in planning, attention, problem-solving, and memory, along with the hippocampus, which is essential for storing memories.
-It has been proven that patients with bipolar disorder have less total brain volume, grey and white matter, and more cerebral spinal fluid.
+Bipolar disorder is a serious and debilitating mental health disorder, which causes patients to experience extreme highs and lows, such as mania and major depression.

 Principles

 The primary treatment for bipolar disorder consists of medications called mood stabilizers, which are used to prevent or control episodes of mania or depression.
 Medications from several classes have mood stabilizing activity.
 Many individuals may require a combination of medication to achieve full remission of symptoms.
 As it is impossible to predict which medication will work best for a particular individual, it may take some trial and error to find the best medication or combination for a specific patient.
 Psychotherapy also has a role in the treatment of bipolar disorder.
 The goal of treatment is not to cure the disorder but rather to control the symptoms and the course of the disorder.
 Generally speaking, maintenance treatment of bipolar disorder continues long after symptom control has been achieved.

 Following diagnostic evaluation, the treating clinician must determine the optimal treatment setting in order to ensure the patient's safety.
 Assessment of suicide risk is key, as the rate of suicide completion among those with bipolar disorder may be as high as 10–15%.
 Hospitalization should be considered in patients whose judgment is significantly impaired by their illness, and those who have not responded to outpatient treatment; this may need to be done on an involuntary basis.
 Treatment setting should regularly be re-evaluated to ensure that it is optimal for the patient's needs.